assert

 -- error: x must be positive

-When assert fails, it raises an error with the message.
-If no message is provided, it defaults to “assertion failed!”.
+When assert fails, it raises an error with the provided message.
+If no message argument is given, it defaults to "assertion failed!".
+The error behaves like any Lua error: it unwinds the call stack until something catches it with pcall or xpcall.
+Without a protected call, the error terminates the program with a traceback.

 local file = assert(io.open("data.txt", "r"))